-Phase II of science development includes a plan to expand beyond the instructional activities created in Phase I (see Chapter X) to create modules that support teaching the DLM science Essential Elements.
+Future science development work includes a plan to expand beyond the instructional activities (see Chapter X) to create modules that support teaching the DLM science Essential Elements.

 XI.3.A.ii.
 Evidence Based on Response Process

 The interpretation and use of DLM scores depends in part on the validation of whether the cognitive processes that students are engaged in when taking the test match the claims made about the test construct.
 Evidence is needed to analyze the response processes of test takers in order to determine the fit between the test construct and how students actually experience test content (AERA et al., 2014).
 Both theoretical and empirical evidence is appropriate and should come from the individual test taker and external observation.
 Given the cognitive and communication challenges of students with the most significant cognitive disabilities, this category includes procedural evidence as well as empirical evidence that relies on teacher feedback, and, to a lesser extent, student verbalization.